josojo/subjectivocracy/Forkonomics.md

 #### Examples:

-1. Insurances: Hurricane parametric insurance, Flood parametric insurance, fire insurances, car insurances, employment insurances.
+1. Insurances: Hurricane parametric insurance, Flood parametric insurance, upgrades from part insurance coverage to full insurance coverage, car insurances, employment insurances.
 1.1 A fund which buys well-spread insurance policies with only a fractional covering of the policies involved.
 The risks should be well of the policies should be so well spread that a fraction coverage is justified, as it currently is in the traditional insurance industry via Basel 3.
 2. Derivative Markets: All kind of markets for trading derivatives in a decentralized fashion can be built.
 These derivatives could be once tokenized and then later freely be traded on any exchanges, also plasma exchanges
 2.1 Prediction Markets